-Figure 29.
-Long-term changes in A. Total nitrogen, B. Total phosphorus, and C. Total sediment loads at the fall-line in the Rappahannock River from 1985 through 2012.
+Figure 26.
+Long-term changes in A. Total nitrogen, B. Total phosphorus, and C. Total sediment loads at the fall-line in the Rappahannock River from 1985 through 2013.
 Data shown are estimates provided by the US Geological Survey's River Input Monitoring program.

-Figure 30.
-Long-term changes in point source loads in A) Above Fall Line Total Nitrogen; B) Above Fall Line Total Phosphorus; C) Below Fall Line Total Nitrogen; and D) Below Fall Line Total Phosphorus in the Rappahannock River for 1985 through 2012.
+Figure 27.
+Long-term changes in point source loads in A) Above Fall Line Total Nitrogen; B) Above Fall Line Total Phosphorus; C) Below Fall Line Total Nitrogen; and D) Below Fall Line Total Phosphorus in the Rappahannock River for 1985 through 2013.
 Loadings presented are from data reported to the Virginia Department of Environmental Quality directly from point source dischargers.

-Figure 31.
+Figure 28.
 Water quality status and long-term trends in nutrient parameters in the tidal portion of the Rappahannock River basin.
-Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2011.
-Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2012 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2012.
+Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using a modified version of the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2013.
+Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2013 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2013.
 Abbreviations for each parameter are: TN=total nitrogen, DIN=dissolved inorganic nitrogen, TP=total phosphorus, DIP=dissolved inorganic phosphorus.
 The prefixes S and B refer to surface and bottom measurements, respectively.

-Figure 32.
+Figure 29.
 Water quality status and long-term trends in non-nutrient parameters in the tidal portion of the Rappahannock River basin.
-Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2011.
-Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2012 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2012.
+Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using a modified version of the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2013.
+Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2013 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2013.
 Abbreviations for each parameter are: CHLA=chlorophyll a, TSS=total suspended solids, SECCHI=secchi depth, DO=dissolved oxygen, WTEMP=water temperature, SALIN=salinity.
 The prefixes S and B refer to surface and bottom measurements, respectively.

-Figure 33.
-Status and long-term trends in phytoplankton community condition in the tidal portion of the Rappahannock River basin for the period of 1985 through 2011.
-Shown are status as measured using the P-IBI of Buchanan et al. (2009) and statistically significant (P < 0.01) trends in the P-IBI from the start of monitoring through 2011.
+Figure 30.
+Status and long-term trends in phytoplankton community condition in the tidal portion of the Rappahannock River basin for the period of 1985 through 2013.
+Shown are status as measured using the P-IBI of Buchanan et al. (2009) and statistically significant (P < 0.01) trends in the P-IBI from the start of monitoring through 2013.

-Figure 34.
-Status and long-term trends in benthic community condition in the tidal portion of the Rappahannock River basin for the period of 1985 through 2012.
-Shown are status as measured using the B-IBI of Weisberg et al. (1997) and statistically significant (P < 0.01) trends in the B-IBI from the start of monitoring through 2012.
+Figure 31.
+Status and long-term trends in benthic community condition in the tidal portion of the Rappahannock River basin for the period of 1985 through 2013.
+Shown are status as measured using the B-IBI of Weisberg et al. (1997) and statistically significant (P < 0.01) trends in the B-IBI from the start of monitoring through 2013.